static-frame/arraykit/doc/articles/dta.md

 ## Main Components

+This section summarizes the main `struct`s needed to implement `delimited_to_arrays` as well as their functions.
+The ordering of this section follows the ordering of the code.

 ### AK_TypeParserState (AK_TPS)

 An Enum that defines the type interpretation of a field or line of fields.
 Can be unknown (on initialization) or empty (on encountering empty values).
 Available functions permit "resolving" the type of two states.
 Unlike with normal dtype resolution, the dtype of "no-return" is string, not object.